ACEnglish/kanpig/README.md

 When performing path-finding, this threshold limits the number of paths which are checked.
 A lower `--maxpaths` will speed up runtime but may come at a cost of recall.
 A higher `--maxpaths` is slower and may come at a cost to specificity.

+### `--hapsim`
+After performing kmeans clustering on reads to determine the two haplotypes, if the two haplotypes have a size similarity above
+`hapsim`, they are consolidated into a homozygous allele.

 ### `--threads`
 Number of analysis threads to use.
 Note that in addition to the analysis threads, kanpig keeps one dedicated IO thread